-According to Testimonial Engine, 72% of customers don’t take action until they have read reviews.
+According to Search Engine Journal, over 99.9%% of customers read reviews when they shop online.
 Think back to purchases you’ve made recently - how many of them required research into which option was best?
 And did you take a glance at the reviews before you purchased?

 Not only do customers read online reviews - they play an incredibly influential role in the customer journey.
 They can positively affect your conversion rate - which is a metric every business in the world is interested in increasing.
 Displaying your customer reviews can increase your conversion rate by an unbelievable 270%!

 When a customer notices that others have had a positive experience using your product or service, the positive impact is evident, but the negative reviews can also leave a lasting impression.
-The results of a survey conducted by Zendesk showed 86% of participants said negative reviews influenced their buying decision.
+According to data from ReviewTrackers, 94% of consumers admitted that a bad review convinced them to avoid a business.

-But you probably already knew that reviews could help you grow your business - the critical question is, how can you get them?
+You probably already knew that reviews could help you grow your business and support your business marketing efforts - the critical question is, how can you encourage customers to leave them?

 Let’s start with the most obvious - just ask for them

-If you’re wondering how you can get a Google review or how you get a Facebook review - sometimes simple is best - just ask for them.
+If you’re wondering how to get customers to leave reviews - sometimes simple is best - just ask for them.
 It can be daunting asking for reviews, particularly if it’s your business.
 But, if you don’t ask you don’t necessarily get.

 If you’re a small business with a handful of clients, send each client a personal email and inject a little personality into it, so they know it’s not automated.
 Personalisation is key when it comes to engagement - email marketing software Campaign Monitor suggests emails are opened 27% more if the subject line is personalised.